monarch-initiative/mondo/_pages/users.md

 [Global Genes](https://globalgenes.org/) | A non-profit organization dedicated to eliminating the burdens and challenges of rare diseases for patients and families globally.
 [HL7 International](https://confluence.hl7.org/display/TA/External+Terminologies+-+Information) | A standards developing organization that provides a comprehensive framework and related standards for the exchange, integration, sharing and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services.
 [Human Cell Atlas](https://www.humancellatlas.org/) | A group of researchers who aim to create cellular reference maps with the position, function and characteristics of every cell type in the human body.
+[INDRA](https://github.com/sorgerlab/indra) | INDRA (Integrated Network and Dynamical Reasoning Assembler) is an automated model assembly system, originally developed for molecular systems biology and then generalized to other domains.
 [Infertility Disease Database](http://mdl.shsmu.edu.cn/IDDB/module/mainpage/mainpage.jsp) | A resource for genes, experiments and clinical records related with the infertility diseases.
 [MSeqDR: the Mitochondrial Disease Sequence Data Resource Consortium ](https://mseqdr.org/) | Securely collects and shares data for rare diseases, patients and causative mutations.
 [NCBI ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) | ClinVar aggregates information about genomic variation and its relationship to human health.